mirceaned/Presentations/AWS CloudFormation vs CDK.md

 - Cloud Development Kit
 - framework for defining cloud infrastructure and provisioning
 - uses constructs
-- has tools for synth, diff and deploy
+- suite of tools for synth, diff and deploy
 - imperative

 ## Example
-- number of lines comparison (115 vs 18)
+- number of lines comparison (115 in synth vs 18)

 ## JSON/YAML
 ### Pros